eaasi/user-handbook/source/install/setup.rst

 and :ref:`create environments <import_base>`!
 But we recommend using the `EaaSI Open Source Sandbox
 <https://eaasi-sandbox.softwarepreservationnetwork.org/eaasi/#/portal/welcome>`_ to get started with
 some already-made environments.

+[**NOT YET READY** Please check back with this space in February 2020 for full instructions on interacting with the EaaSI Sandbox via your Docker deployment]

 Click on "OAI-PMH" in the navigation sidebar.
 In the "Metadata Harvesting" menu, click on the "Add OAI-PMH Endpoint" button.